dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 Standardization Project, 25% of the proposals not broken in Round 1, and 36% of the proposals selected by NIST for Round 2 [QRCSP].

-Such cryptanalysis and security concerns are one reason for to consider 'hybrid' cryptographic algorithms, which combine both traditional and post-quantum (or more generally a combination of two or more) algorithms.
+Such cryptanalysis and security concerns are one reason to consider 'hybrid' cryptographic algorithms, which combine both traditional and post-quantum (or more generally a combination of two or more) algorithms.
 A core objective of hybrid algorithms is to protect against quantum computers